PUB HLTH 7133A - MPH Thesis Part A

 Learning & Teaching Activities

-Learning & Teaching ModesIn this course students will undertake an independent original research project under the guidance of a supervisor.
-Workshops scheduled at key stages throughout the year will support student learning and development of research skills including oral presentation skills.
+Learning & Teaching ModesIn this course students will undertake an independent original research project under the guidance of a supervisor, with whom they should meet fortnightly.
+Students will have access to appropriate courses and workshops to support their learning and development of research skills including oral presentation skills.
 Students will be expected to communicate about their research project in a variety of modalities.

 Learning Activities SummaryOn-line resources or workshops to assist in the development of preliminary skills (eg Endnote, Word for long documents) will be made available to students to support their research.